khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 He \pbuh forbade prolonging of recitation in _ʿIshā_, and that was when:

 > Muʿādh ibn Jabal \mabpwhim led his people in _ʿIshā_ prayer, and made it very long for them, so one of the Anṣār left and prayed (alone).
-When Muʿādh \mabpwhim was informed about this, he said: “He is surely a hypocrite.”
-When the man heard of this, he went to the Messenger of Allāh \pbuh and told him what Muʿādh \mabpwhim had said, so the Prophet \pbuh said to him: “Do you want to be one who causes a lot of trouble, Muʿādh?!
+When Muʿādh \mabpwhim was informed about this, he said, “He is surely a hypocrite.”
+When the man heard of this, he went to the Messenger of Allāh \pbuh and told him what Muʿādh \mabpwhim had said, so the Prophet \pbuh said to him, “Do you want to be one who causes a lot of trouble, Muʿādh?!
 When you lead the people, recite «By the Sun and its splendor» (Quran, 91) or «Glorify the Name of your Lord Most High.» (Quran, 77) or «Read in the Name of your Lord.» (Quran, 96) or «By the Night as it conceals.» (Quran, 92) [because the old, the weak and those who have a need to fulfill pray behind you].”[^241]

 ### _Tahajjud_ Prayer

-He \pbuh would sometimes recite loudly in it and sometimes quietly.[^242] He \pbuh would shorten his recitation in this sometimes and lengthen it sometimes, occasionally making it so exceedingly long that ʿAbd Allāh ibn Masʿūd \mabpwhim once said: “I prayed with the Prophet \pbuh one night, and he carried on standing for so long that I was struck by a wrong idea.”
+He \pbuh would sometimes recite loudly in it and sometimes quietly.[^242] He \pbuh would shorten his recitation in this sometimes and lengthen it sometimes, occasionally making it so exceedingly long that ʿAbd Allāh ibn Masʿūd \mabpwhim once said, “I prayed with the Prophet \pbuh one night, and he carried on standing for so long that I was struck by a wrong idea.”
 He was asked, “What was this idea?”
-He said: “I thought I would sit and leave the Prophet \pbuh!”[^243]
+He said, “I thought I would sit and leave the Prophet \pbuh!”[^243]

-Also Hudhayfah ibn al-Yamān \mabpwthemtwo said:
+Also Hudhayfah ibn al-Yamān \mabpwthemtwo said,

 > I prayed with the Prophet \pbuh that night when he started _Sūrah al-Baqarah_ (Quran, 2).
 So I said (to myself), “He will make _rukūʿ_ after one hundred _āyāt_.”
 But he carried on, so I thought, “He will finish it (i.e. the _sūrah_) in two _rakʿahs_.”
 But he carried on, so I thought, “He will make _rukūʿ_ when he has finished it.”
 Then he started _Sūrah al-Nisā_ (Quran, 4) and recited it all, then he started _Sūrah Āl ʿImrān_ (Quran, 3)[^244] and recited it all.
 He was reciting slowly; when he came to an _āyah_ in which there was glorification of Allāh, he glorified Allāh; at an _āyah_ which had something to be asked for, he asked for it; at mention of seeking refuge, he sought refuge (with Allāh).
 Then he made _rukūʿ_...(to the end of the _ḥadīth_.)[^245]

 Also, one night when he \pbuh was ill he recited the Seven Long _Sūrahs_.[^246] Also, he \pbuh would (sometimes) recite one of these _surahs_ in each _rakʿah_.[^247]

-It was [totally] unknown for him \pbuh to recite the whole Quran in one night.[^248] In fact, he \pbuh did not recommend it for ʿAbd Allāh ibn ʿAmr \mabpwthemtwo when he said to him: “Recite the whole Quran in each month.”
-I said: “I have the power (to do more than that).”
-He said: “Recite it in twenty nights.”
-I said: “I have the power to do more.”
-He said: “Then recite it in seven days and do not go beyond that.”[^249] Then he allowed him to recite it in five days.[^250] Then he allowed him to recite it in three days.[^251] Further, he \pbuh forbade him from reciting it in less time than that,[^252] and he gave a reason for that by saying to him: “Whoever recites the Quran in less than three days does not understand it.”[^253] In another version: “He does not understand, the one who recites the Quran in less than three days.”[^254] Also when he said to him: “For every worshiper has a (period of) keenness[^255] and every (period of) keenness has a lapse,[^256] either towards a _sunnah_ or towards a _bidʿah_ (innovation); so he whose lapse is towards a _sunnah_ has found guidance, and he whose lapse is towards other than that has been destroyed.”[^257] For this reason, he \pbuh would not recite the whole Quran in less than three days.[^258]
+It was [totally] unknown for him \pbuh to recite the whole Quran in one night.[^248] In fact, he \pbuh did not recommend it for ʿAbd Allāh ibn ʿAmr \mabpwthemtwo when he said to him, “Recite the whole Quran in each month.”
+I said, “I have the power (to do more than that).”
+He said, “Recite it in twenty nights.”
+I said, “I have the power to do more.”
+He said, “Then recite it in seven days and do not go beyond that.”[^249] Then he allowed him to recite it in five days.[^250] Then he allowed him to recite it in three days.[^251] Further, he \pbuh forbade him from reciting it in less time than that,[^252] and he gave a reason for that by saying to him, “Whoever recites the Quran in less than three days does not understand it.”[^253] In another version: “He does not understand, the one who recites the Quran in less than three days.”[^254] Also when he said to him, “For every worshiper has a (period of) keenness[^255] and every (period of) keenness has a lapse,[^256] either towards a _sunnah_ or towards a _bidʿah_ (innovation); so he whose lapse is towards a _sunnah_ has found guidance, and he whose lapse is towards other than that has been destroyed.”[^257] For this reason, he \pbuh would not recite the whole Quran in less than three days.[^258]

-He used to say: “Whoever prays at night reciting two hundred _āyāt_ will be written down as one of the sincere devotees.”[^259] Also, he \pbuh used to recite _Banī Isrāʾīl_ (Quran, 17) and _al-Zumar_ (Quran, 39) every night.[^260] He \pbuh also used to say: “Whoever prays at night reciting a hundred _āyāt_ will not be written down as one of the heedless.”[^261] Sometimes he \pbuh would recite about fifty _āyāt_ or more in each _rakʿah_,[^262] or he would recite about as much as _al-Muzzammil_ (Quran, 73).[^263]
+He \pbuh used to say, “Whoever prays at night reciting two hundred _āyāt_ will be written down as one of the sincere devotees.”[^259] Also, he \pbuh used to recite _Banī Isrāʾīl_ (Quran, 17) and _al-Zumar_ (Quran, 39) every night.[^260] He \pbuh also used to say, “Whoever prays at night reciting a hundred _āyāt_ will not be written down as one of the heedless.”[^261] Sometimes he \pbuh would recite about fifty _āyāt_ or more in each _rakʿah_,[^262] or he would recite about as much as _al-Muzzammil_ (Quran, 73).[^263]

 He \pbuh would not pray all through the night[^264] except rarely, for once:

 > Khabbāb ibn al-Arat---who was present at (the Battle of) Badr with the Messenger of Allāh \pbuh---stayed up the whole night with the Messenger of Allāh \pbuh (in another version: a night when he prayed throughout it) until it was dawn.
-So when he \pbuh finished his prayer, Khabbāb \mabpwhim said to him: “O Messenger of Allāh, may my father and mother be sacrificed for you!
+So when he \pbuh finished his prayer, Khabbāb \mabpwhim said to him, “O Messenger of Allāh, may my father and mother be sacrificed for you!
 Tonight, you have prayed a prayer the like of which I have never seen?”
-He \pbuh said: “Yes, it was a prayer of hope and fear; [indeed] I asked my Lord, Mighty and Sublime, three things; He granted me two, but refused me one.
+He \pbuh said, “Yes, it was a prayer of hope and fear; [indeed] I asked my Lord, Mighty and Sublime, three things; He granted me two, but refused me one.
 I asked my Lord that He would not destroy us the way the nations before us were (in another version: that He would not destroy my _Ummah_ with famine) and He granted me this; I asked my Lord, Mighty and Sublime, that He would not impose on us an enemy from outside us, and He granted me this; and I asked my Lord not to cover us with confusion in party strife, but He refused me this.”[^265]

 Also, one night he stood (in prayer) repeating one _āyah_ until it was dawn:

-> «If You do punish them, they are Your servants; if You do forgive them, You are indeed the Exalted in Power, the Wise.» (Quran, 5:118) [with it he bowed, with it he prostrated, and with it he supplicated], [so in the morning Abū Dharr \mabpwhim said to him: “O Messenger of Allāh, you did not stop reciting this _āyah_ until it was morning; you bowed with it and you prostrated with it][and you supplicated with it,][whereas Allāh has taught you the whole Quran;] [if one of us were to do this, we would be stern with him?]”[He \pbuh said: “Indeed I asked my Lord, the Mighty and Sublime, for intercession for my _Ummah_.
+> «If You do punish them, they are Your servants; if You do forgive them, You are indeed The Exalted in Power, the Wise.» (Quran, 5:118) [with it he bowed, with it he prostrated, and with it he supplicated], [so in the morning Abū Dharr \mabpwhim said to him, “O Messenger of Allāh, you did not stop reciting this _āyah_ until it was morning; you bowed with it and you prostrated with it][and you supplicated with it,][whereas Allāh has taught you the whole Quran;] [if one of us were to do this, we would be stern with him?]”[He \pbuh said: “Indeed I asked my Lord, the Mighty and Sublime, for intercession for my _Ummah_.
 He granted it to me, and it will be possible if Allāh wills for whoever does not associate any partners with Allāh.”][^266]

-A man \mabpwhim said to him \pbuh: “O Messenger of Allāh, I have a neighbor who stands (in prayer) at night and does not recite anything except «Say: He is Allāh the One and Only» (Quran, 112), [repeating it,] [not adding anything else,]” as if he considered it little.
-So the Prophet \pbuh said: “By Him in Whose Hand is my soul, it is worth a third of the Quran.”[^267]
+A man \mabpwhim said to him \pbuh, “O Messenger of Allāh, I have a neighbor who stands (in prayer) at night and does not recite anything except «Say: He is Allāh the One and Only» (Quran, 112), [repeating it,] [not adding anything else,]” as if he considered it little.
+So the Prophet \pbuh said, “By Him in Whose Hand is my soul, it is worth a third of the Quran.”[^267]

 ### _Witr_ Prayer